2016 Assessment of the Pacific Cod Stock in the Gulf of Alaska

 Little is known about the distribution of Pacific cod larvae, which undergo metamorphosis at about 25 to 35 mm.
 Larvae are epipelagic, occurring primarily in the upper 45 m of the water column shortly after hatching, moving downward in the water column as they grow.

 Juveniles occur mostly over the inner continental shelf at depths of 60 to 150 m.
 Adults occur in depths from the shoreline to 500 m, although occurrence in depths greater than 300 m is fairly rare.
 Preferred substrate is soft sediment, from mud and clay to sand.
-Average depth of occurrence tends to vary directly with age for at least the first few years of life.
-However, in the GOA trawl survey, the percentage of fish residing in waters less than 100 m tends to increase with length beyond about 90 cm.
-The GOA trawl survey also indicates that fish occupying depths of 200-300 m are typically in the 40-90 cm size range.
+Average depth of occurrence tends to vary directly with age for at least the first few years of life, going deeper with age.
+In the GOA trawl survey, the percentage of fish residing in waters less than 100 m tends to decreases with length.
+The GOA trawl survey also indicates that fish occupying depths greater than 200 m are typically in the 40-90 cm range.